opensearch-project/documentation-website/_search-plugins/sql/ppl/index.md

 # PPL

-Piped Processing Language (PPL) is a query language that is available in OpenSearch, and is particularly well-suited for analyzing observability data, such as logs, metrics, and traces, due to its Unix-like syntax and ability to handle semi-structured data efficiently.
-PPL provides an alternative to query DSL, which is powerful, yet has a steep learning curve, and SQL, which is best suited for more complex analytical queries.
+Piped Processing Language (PPL) is a query language that focuses on processing data in a sequential, step-by-step manner.
+PPL uses the pipe (`|`) operator to combine commands to find and retrieve data.
+It is particularly well-suited for analyzing observability data, such as logs, metrics, and traces, due to its Unix-like syntax and ability to handle semi-structured data efficiently.

-With PPL, you can extract insights from OpenSearch with a sequence of commands delimited by pipes (|).
-PPL supports a comprehensive set of commands including `search`, `where`, `fields`, `rename`, `dedup`, `sort`, `eval`, `head`, `top` and `rare`, as well as functions, operators and expressions.

 ## PPL syntax